 Review #1: Mark Tan (News Writer/Critic)

 This is reassuring in the case of Ghost Rider because it really is the kind of film that gains personality every time Cage is onscreen.
 As the character of Johnny Blaze aka Ghost Rider, Cage conveys a delightful presence, especially during the quieter moments.
-In the first act, he exudes such a likable and carefree quality for Johnny as he calmly prepares himself to do insane motorcycle stunts.
+In the first act, he exudes such a carefree quality for Johnny as he calmly prepares to do insane motorcycle stunts.
 If that was not enough, he reacts to failed motorcycle landings as if he just tripped in his bedroom.

 Some of this could have been salvaged if it had a villain that had an intimidating presence.
 Alas, we are stuck with Blackheart, who turns out to achieve the complete opposite.
 In addition to his motivation being unclear – the most legible aspect is how he wants to rebel against his father just because – Bentley’s performance lacks any emotional heft.
-Perhaps reading the script enabled him to strip away large expressions, but it is still shameful that he comes off more like an edgy, lame teenager.
+Perhaps reading the script enabled him to strip away large expressions.
+Nevertheless, it is shameful that he comes off more like an edgy, lame teenager.

 Simply put, the whole project is better as an enervating exercise of throwing imagery to the audience than a cohesive – let alone fun – assembly of characters, themes, and spectacle.
-Comic book movies have been more incompetent and morally offensive, but few of them have managed to embody the concept of tedium as much as this film.
+Comic book movies have been more incompetent and morally offensive.
+But few of them have managed to embody the concept of tedium as much as this film.
 We should be grateful that the superhero genre has been unable to output something this dull in the years since its release.

 Review #2: James Preston Poole (Lead Critic)